imagings/Data-201/Markdown-Exercise.md

 ## Footnote

-Markdown is a lightweight markup language that converts plain text into formatted HTML.[^1]
+Markdown is a markup language that turns plain text into formatted HTML.[^1]

 [^1]: Markdown was created by John Gruber in 2004 to make writing for the web easier and more readable in its raw form.